-The Leon County Humane Society always accepts previous foster pets back into our program.
-If you must return your adopted pet to us, please contact the LCHS office at (850) 224-9193 ASAP.
-In order to accept a pet back into our program, we must make arrangements toward their housing, so please give us as much notice as possible.
+The Leon County Humane Society stands by our animals for life.
+This means we will always accept animals adopted from our program back into our program.
+If you must return your adopted pet, please contact the LCHS office at (850) 224-9193 ASAP.
+In order to accept a pet back into our program we must make arrangements for their housing.
+Please provide as much notice as possible.

 Surrendering Your Pet

-The only open intake facility in our area is the City Animal Shelter, which receives over 25 animals per day.
-The Animal Shelter has limited room for the animals coming in, and does euthanize when full.
-Please know that the only way to make sure that your pet ends up in a situation with which you are comfortable is to find him a new home yourself.
+The only open intake facility in our area is the City of Tallahassee Animal Shelter, which receives approximately 25 animals per day.
+The Animal Shelter has limited space and does euthanize when maximum capacity is reached.
+Please know that the only way to make sure that your pet ends up in a situation with which you are comfortable is to find him/her a new home yourself.

 Behavior Problems with Your Pet

-If you are having a behavior problem with your pet that is prompting you to think about giving it up, please consider using our Pet Behavior Help Library, which offers helpful tips and insight regarding common cat and dog behavior issues as well as additional assistance from pet behavior counselors.
+If you are experiencing a behavior problem with your pet that is forcing you to consider surrendering, please visit our Pet Behavior Help Library first, which offers helpful tips and insight regarding common cat and dog behavior issues as well as additional assistance from pet behavior counselors.

-The low cost veterinary clinic in Tallahassee is called Animal Aid.
-They have lower costs for routine veterinary procedures, and may be able to offer you a payment plan.
+The low-cost veterinary clinic in Tallahassee is called Animal Aid.
+They have lower costs for routine veterinary procedures and may also be able to offer you a payment plan.
 You can reach Animal Aid at 850-386-4148.

 Family and Friends

 Family and friends can be a great resource when trying to find a new home for your pet.
-Check with them first to see if anyone is interested in helping you.
+Check with them first to see if anyone is available to assist you.
 This can be especially useful if you just need a temporary place for your pet to stay.